SynixeTactical/Documents/organization/rules.md

 2. Names should be clear and easy to read.

-3. Names can not exceed 4 syllables.

-4. Names should be easily pronounceable so people can easily address you on voice comms.
+3. Names must be in the First Last format.

-5. Names must be unique within Synixe Contractors.
+4. Names must be unique within Synixe Contractors.

-6. Names must be consistent across all platforms.
+5. Names must be consistent across all platforms.
 This helps people learn who is who.

-7. Names should include an obvious 1 or 2 syllable shorter name within them.

-8. Names must not include ranks.
+6. Names must not include ranks.

-9. Names must not include phrases or words that could be misinterpreted during gameplay.
+7. Names must not include phrases or words that could be misinterpreted during gameplay.

-10. Names should not be changed once a member holds a position of Helper or higher.
+8. Names should not be changed once a member holds a position of Junior Member or higher.

+9. Names must not be that of a household name.

 ## Rule 4 - Content